 3. Active Listening

 Active listening is the process of fully concentrating on what your audience is saying.
 It involves responding to their reactions, incorporating their feedback, and adjusting your performance accordingly.
-This can help create a dynamic and interactive experience that keeps the audience engaged throughout your performance.
+A reliable Bluetooth headset lets you stay in touch with backstage crew or a sound engineer without breaking eye contact.

 4. Incorporating Audience Participation

 Incorporating audience participation is one of the most effective ways to engage your audience.
 It involves inviting members of the audience to participate in your performance, either through asking for their opinions or bringing them on stage.
-This creates a sense of involvement and investment in the performance, making it more memorable and entertaining.
+A simple audience response clicker can help you gather quick feedback and keep the energy high.

 5. Adapting to the Audience